EGR-314-Team-204/solarsignal.github.io/index.md

 - The product shall comply with user interface design standards, ensuring accessibility for users with disabilities.

+The rest of our user needs document can be found [here.](/appendixBUserNeeds.md)

 [Back to top](#table-of-contents)

 <br>